pierresamaha1998/Data-Challenge-EnergyConsumptionOfBuildings/README.md

 - year_built : year_built
 - floor_count : Number of floors of the building

-Energy Consumption (about buildings enegy consumption from 01/01/2016 to 12/31/ 2017, it has 4 variables): building_id : Unique building ID meter : The meter (energy source) ID Code.
-Read as :
+2. Energy Consumption (about buildings enegy consumption from 01/01/2016 to 12/31/ 2017, it has 4 variables):
-0: electricity
-1: chilledwate
-2: steam
-3: hotwater
+- building_id : Unique building ID
+- meter : The meter (energy source) ID Code.
+Read as : 0: electricity, 1: chilledwate, 2: steam, 3: hotwater
-timestamp : When the measurement was taken (each hour)
+- timestamp : When the measurement was taken (each hour)
-meter_reading: The target variable.
+- meter_reading: The target variable.
 Energy consumption in kWh (or equivalent).
 Not every building has all meter types

-Weather (about the weather condition each hour per site from 01/01/2016 to 12/31/ 2017, it has 8 variables): site_id : Foreign key for the Building file air_temperature : Degrees Celsius cloud_coverage : Portion of the sky covered in clouds, in oktas
+3. Weather (about the weather condition each hour per site from 01/01/2016 to 12/31/ 2017, it has 8 variables): site_id : Foreign key for the Building file air_temperature : Degrees Celsius cloud_coverage : Portion of the sky covered in clouds, in oktas